-The Parish Giving Scheme (or PGS for short) is an established planned giving scheme for churches that will be launched across the Diocese in January 2020.
+The Parish Giving Scheme (or PGS for short) is an established planned giving scheme for churches that was launched across the Diocese of Leeds in January 2020.

 The PGS helps regular givers donate safely to their church by direct debit either monthly, quarterly or annually.
-Once a parish has registered with the PGS, members of its congregation can make regular donations by completing a PGS Gift Form ( available from their Parish) and posting it directly to the PGS team in Gloucester.
+Once a parish has registered with the PGS, members of its congregation can normally make regular donations by completing a PGS Gift Form ( available from their Parish) and posting it directly to the PGS team in Gloucester.
 From April 2020 the PGS launched a new dedicated telephone service which allows donors to set up their direct debits by telephone instead of completing the Gift Form.

 The PGS team set up direct debits to come out of donor accounts on the 1st day of the month and also automatically claim eligible Gift Aid before transferring donations to the church's bank account on the 10th of every month.
 The Gift Aid amount is then transferred later the same month once released by HMRC.
 This not only reduces the administration burden on church volunteers but also helps parishes resolve their cash flow problems.